bearsunday/BEAR.Package/README.md

 # BEAR.HelloworldBenchmark

-The BEAR.Sunday hellworld project for benchmarking.
+A BEAR.Sunday hellworld project for benchmarking.

 ## Installation